 We’re always looking for new talent here at WARG!
-So long as you’re a student you’re welcome to join, no matter what program or faculty you’re in.
+As long as you’re a student you’re welcome to join, no matter what program or faculty you’re in.
 The best way to get started is subscribing to our mailing list and coming to our meetings.
-Feel free to also join our slack.
+Also, feel free to join our slack.

 As much as you want to!
 The minimum time investment is going to the meetings.
 Other than that, feel free to put in as much time as you want.

 The members of WARG all work together to make sure things run smoothly, with additional help from team leads.
 The team leads are a group of WARG members who have dedicated their time and effort to winning the upcoming competition.

 Team leads have a little extra responsibility, as they handle the finances and accounts, run the meetings, help out new members, and decide on the team direction.
 You can become a team lead once you meet the following criteria: